 All students enrolled in the Graduate Agricultural Regulations Program are required to prepare a thesis involving original research during their tenure in the program.
 A thesis proposal should be developed before the initiation of thesis research and submitted to their committee members for approval before the end of their second full semester of enrollment.
-The proposal must include Introduction.
-Literature Discussion, Review.
-Methods.
-Results.
-Conclusion/Recommendation, and References section (Format of the Thesis).
-The style of the thesis proposal will follow the 'manuscript preparation' guidelines for the Journal of Soil and Water Conservation, the Journal of Food, Agriculture & Environment, the HortScience, the Plant Physiology, the Journal of the Society of Wetland Scientists, the Journal of Environmental Economics and Management or similar agreed upon the journal.
+The proposal must include an Introduction.
+Literature Review, Methods, Results.
+Discussion, Conclusion/Recommendation, and References section (Format of the Thesis).
+The style of the thesis proposal will follow the 'manuscript preparation' guidelines for the Journal of Soil and Water Conservation, the Journal of Food, Agriculture & Environment, HortScience, the Plant Physiology, the Journal of the Society of Wetland Scientists, the Journal of Environmental Economics and Management or similar agreed upon the journal.
 For further information contact the Regulatory Science Director.